 Multi-zone units use only a single outdoor condenser but multiple indoor units.

 Refrigeration lines and wiring will need to be run from each indoor unit to the outside condenser.

 This is a good setup when more than one room needs to be heated or cooled.

 Gree units are very similar to Cooper and Hunter and come in a variety of packages and multi-zoned kits.

 They are not as DIY friendly and will likely need a knowledgeable homeowner or HVAC company to do an install.

-Daikin mini split’s are well built and known to lasts a long time.
+Daikin mini split units are well built and known to last a long time.